MetaMask/gator-nextjs-starter/README.md

 ## Learn More

-To learn more about Delegation Toolkit, take a look at the following resources:
+To learn more about the MetaMask Smart Accounts Kit, take a look at the following resources:

-- [Delegation Toolkit Documentation](https://docs.metamask.io/delegation-toolkit/) - learn about Delegation Toolkit features and API.
+- [Smart Accoutns Kit Documentation](https://docs.metamask.io/smart-accounts-kit/) - Lean more about Smart Accounts Kit features and API.